ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 (source [AWS](http://aws.amazon.com/pricing))

-Amazon calls its pricing philosophy the “virtuous”circle.
+Amazon calls its pricing philosophy the "virtuous"circle.
 More use drives infrastructure investment, which increases the economies of scale, lowering cost for the users.

 ### CONCLUSION